 Group II employees hired on or after 7/1/11 may retire at age 60, or at age 52.5 with 25 years of service.
 Retirees contribute 100% of premiums for individual, two-person or family medical coverage.
 Surviving beneficiaries continue to receive access to the Town's medical coverage after the death of the retired employee as long as they pay the required premium.
-As of June 30, 2020, the actuarial valuation date, there is only one participant of the postretirement plan that meets eligibility requirements.
+As of June 30, 2021, the actuarial valuation date, there are three participants of the postretirement plan that meet eligibility requirements.
 The plan does not issue a separate financial report.